Genetic Counseling and Testing for Breast Cancer

 Only 5 to 10 percent of all cancers are hereditary.
 The two most common genes linked to hereditary breast and ovarian cancer are BRCA1 and BRCA2.
 BRCA1 and BRCA2 make up about half of all cases of hereditary breast and ovarian cancer.
 There are other genes known to cause hereditary cancers, and researchers expect to find more.

 Genetic testing usually involves either a blood draw or a saliva sample.
-The results are confidential and usually available in three weeks.
+The results are confidential and usually available within three weeks.

 Genetic testing can significantly influence a breast cancer patient’s treatment plan.
 Our genetic counselors work closely with high-risk ARNPs, oncologists, surgeons and other cancer specialists.